akka/akka-persistence-cassandra/EventsByTag.md

 When receiving the first event for a given persistenceId in an offset query it is not known if that is actually the first event.
 If the offset query starts in a time bucket in the past then it is assumed to be the first.

 If the query is started with an offset in the current time bucket then the query starts with a scanning mode to look for the lowest sequence number per persistenceId before delivering any events.

+The above scanning only looks in the current time bucket.
+For persistenceIds that aren't found in this initial scan because they don't have any events in the current time bucket then the expected tag pid sequence number is not known.
+In this case the eventsByTag query looks for the new-persistence-id-scan-timeout.
+This adds a delay each time a new persistenceId is found by an offset query.
+If this is an issue it can be set to 0s.
+If events are found out of order due to this the stage will fail.

 ## Implementation